Millipede Control In South Florida

 The largest and most interesting difference between these two insects is that millipedes travel, or migrate, together in large numbers.
-So if you see one millipede, chances are there are more — so contact your South Florida pest control experts today!
+So if you see one millipede, chances are there are more — so contact your local South Florida pest control experts today!

 When it comes to pests there are two main concerns that people have, the first being the discomfort that the pests cause, and the second being the threat, or danger, of the pest.